BazzaCipher/mcserver-status-discord/README.md

-# mcserver-status-discord
+# Minecraft Server Status ~ Discord
-A JS Discord bot which tells you if the server if up
+A Discord.js bot which tells you if the server if up

 ## Commands
 Information can be found in commands/README.md